-• The committee deliberates and coordinates such issues as promotion of digitalization of the Group companies, and manages the progress thereof.
-The Digitalization Committee met 3 times in fiscal 2019.
+The committee deliberates and coordinates such issues as promotion of digitalization of the Group companies, and manages the progress thereof.
+The Digitalization Committee met 4 times (including once in writing) in fiscal 2020.

 e.
 Group Systems Committee (Basically 4 times a year)